SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 You can scale up and down as needed. the app will work and look like it's local (except for a small icon identifying that is it is virtual).
 This enhances security because it's centralized and the users don't have to worry.
 The data and the apps are separated from the client's hardware making the risk of confidential data leak smaller.

 **Azure containers Instances**: containers are virtualization environments, you can run multiple different OS containers inside the same virtual host.
 Containers are more light-weight w.r.t VMs and they are designed to be created, scaled and stopped frequently.
 Azure supports Docker as a container engine.
 VM virtualize the hardware while Containers virtualize the operating system.
 With containers you can run multiple OS in the same host.
-Containers are more portable and more portable.
+Containers are more portable.
 Containers are a PaaS offering because they manage the underlying VM.
 **Azure container Apps** are a more advanced solution that allows you to run an app right away, this service removes the container management responsibility from the customer to the cloud provider.
 **Azure Kubernetes service**: a more complete solution offering also the container management of Kubernetes